New film/TV BlueStar Studios being built on former military base Fort Gillem in Forest Park

 The latest in a flurry of new TV and film studios being built in the state is BlueStar Studios at a portion of the former Fort Gillem army post in Forest Park.

-BlueStar Studios will feature 18 stages by its completion and will begin taking in clients in the summer of 2023, according to Rich Goldberg, CEO.
+BlueStar Studios, which broke ground two months ago, will feature 18 stages by its completion and will begin taking in clients in the late summer of 2023, according to Rich Goldberg, CEO, who spent time in Atlanta at Turner Broadcasting in the 1990s, then helped launch DirecTV in Los Angeles.
+In 2015, he joined a virtual reality startup company Jaunt, whose assets were sold to Verizon in 2019.

-The historic 108,000 square foot Fort Gillem headquarters building will serve as the centerpiece of the 53-acre campus.
+The historic 108,000-square-foot Fort Gillem headquarters building will serve as the centerpiece of the 53-acre BlueStar campus.
 Several historic buildings will be repurposed to ensure preservation of the former Army post’s architectural legacy.

 BlueStar, like existing EUE Screen Gems, Atlanta Metro Studios and Tyler Perry Studios, is relatively close to Hartsfield-Jackson International Airport, which is appealing to many Hollywood types.

+Goldberg, in an interview with The Atlanta Journal-Constitution Wednesday, said the city of Forest Park and Clayton County have “welcomed us with open arms.”

-“Fort Gillem has long been a significant presence in our community, so we’re thrilled to see such a transformational development through this substantial investment in a technology-forward way,” said Forest Park Mayor Angelyne Butler in a press release.
+Forest Park Mayor Angelyne Butler, in a press release, hailed BlueStar’s arrival: “Fort Gillem has long been a significant presence in our community, so we’re thrilled to see such a transformational development through this substantial investment in a technology-forward way.”

 Atlanta-based Gala Media Capital, a division of Peachtree Group, originated the financing for construction of phase one of the studio development.
 BlueStar said it is investing $180 million in the project.